openshift/enhancements/enhancements/dns/externaldns-operator.md

 By default, the operator would assume the cluster's platform is the desired DNS Provider.
 The operator would allow a user to specify an alternative External DNS Provider, such as BlueCat DNS.
 The ExternalDNS operator would be able to create multiple ExternalDNS deployments to run in concert, one for each ExternalDNS operator Custom Resource (similar to how the OpenShift [Ingress Operator](https://github.com/openshift/cluster-ingress-operator) consumes one or more Ingress Controller resources).
-The `domains` field would be used to filter source resources according to the requested DNS hostname
+The `domains` field would be used to filter source resources based on the desired hostname.
-(sans any domains matching any values specified in the `excludeDomains` field).
-If an ExternalDNS operator Custom Resource specifies multiple DNS Zones, multiple instances of ExternalDNS would be deployed within the same deployment accordingly.
+The `domains` field should be expressive enough to allow a user to specify multiple sets of domains that are considered included or excluded.
+In the ExternalDNS operator CR above, ExternalDNS is configured to create DNS records with hostnames that fit under `my-cluster.my-domain.com` that are not under
+`apps.my-cluster.my-domain.com`.

-By default, ExternalDNS would create DNS records for all instances of the given Source resources.
+By default, ExternalDNS would create DNS records for all instances of the given Source resource.
 A union type would be defined to allow for source-specific parameters.
-For the example ExternalDNS CR above, the ExternalDNS operator would create DNS records for Route resources that match the label (read: annotation, more on this later)
+For the example ExternalDNS CR above, the ExternalDNS operator would configure ExternalDNS to create DNS records for Route resources that have the annotation
-`foo: bar`, and would ignore the ExternalDNS Host Target Override Annotation (see [Implementation Details](#implementation-details) for more details about ExternalDNS annotations).
-This example CR would also instruct ExternalDNS to create DNS records for CR instances of type `dnsrecords` (not a part of OCP 4.9 implementation).
+`some.annotation.io/foo=bar`, and would allow the ExternalDNS custom Hostname Annotation (see [Implementation Details](#implementation-details) for more details about ExternalDNS annotations).

-Finally, this example CR would instruct ExternalDNS to create DNS records in the given private zone for Service resource instances in namespace `foo`.
+Note that only one Source resource can be specified for each ExternalDNS operator CR.
+This is to highlight the fact that a single ExternalDNS instance cannot manage more than one source resource, which means that one ExternalDNS deployment is required for each source resource.
+See [Upstream Issue 1961](https://github.com/kubernetes-sigs/external-dns/issues/1961) to better understand this design implementation of ExternalDNS.

 ExternalDNS's `--annotation-filter` option filters source resource instances via annotations using label selector semantics, which is somewhat unexpected.
 Note that the upstream CRD source implementation actually filters based on resource labels.
 If upstream ExternalDNS is open to the idea of implementing